 When doing 2D graphics, you are given a rectangle in which you want to draw some graphics primitives.
 Primitives are specified using some coordinate system on the rectangle.
 It should be possible to select a coordinate system that is appropriate for the application.
 For example, if the rectangle represents a floor plan for a 15 foot by 12 foot room, then you might want to use a coordinate system in which the unit of measure is one foot and the coordinates range from 0 to 15 in the horizontal direction and 0 to 12 in the vertical direction.
 The unit of measure in this case is feet rather than pixels, and one foot can correspond to many pixels in the image.
 The coordinates for a pixel will, in general, be real numbers rather than integers.
 In fact, it's better to forget about pixels and just think about points in the image.
 A point will have a pair of coordinates given by real numbers.

 To specify the coordinate system on a rectangle, you just have to specify the horizontal coordinates for the left and right edges of the rectangle and the vertical coordinates for the top and bottom.
 Let's call these values left, right, top, and bottom.
 Often, they are thought of as xmin, xmax, ymin, and ymax, but there is no reason to assume that, for example, top is less than bottom.
 We might want a coordinate system in which the vertical coordinate increases from bottom to top instead of from top to bottom.
 In that case, top will correspond to the maximum y-value instead of the minimum value.

-To allow programmers to specify the coordinates system that they would like to use, it would be good to have a subroutine such as
+To allow programmers to specify the coordinate system that they would like to use, it would be good to have a subroutine such as